neilalexander/yggmail/README.md

 go install github.com/neilalexander/yggmail/cmd/yggmail
 ```

-Create a mailbox, e.g. for user `alice`.
+Create a mailbox and set your password.
 Your Yggmail database will automatically be created in your working directory if it doesn't already exist:
 ```
-yggmail -createuser=alice
+yggmail -password
 ```

 Start Yggmail, using the database in your working directory: